 Even so, his big concern wasn't catching a behemoth — it was finishing in the top half of the field.
 Still is, he said.
 Without his two big bites, he'd likely be nestled uncomfortably around 60th place.

 "We all come out here and try to win," he told the crowd.
 "But a fish like that, we live our whole life to catch one fish like that.
 That memory, even the throw-up, will remain in my mind forever."

 He caught the huge female on the end of a long cast, and as it came to the surface, it didn't jump.
 Too big.
 Instead, it just breached.
 As he kept dragging it closer, "it got bigger and bigger," Iaconelli said.

 The fish ran under the boat for a couple of minutes solid.
 Then — it gave up.
 Iaconelli cranked and cranked until he could snatch it up, six or seven hard minutes after it first bit.

 That's when his breakfast made its surprise reappearance.

 "There was so much adrenaline, it was such a long fight, I could feel my heart going," he said.
 "I was lapping the boat several times, and I was so exhausted when I got that fish, I think it was just exhaustion."

 Iaconelli said he had never before bombed in practice and come back to lead a tournament.
 But he's been on a roll since last summer, able, as he calls it, to "fish the moment."
-His lead in this tournament comes just weeks after pushing Skeet Reese to within a pound of winning the Classic, in which Iaconelli surged back from 12th on the final day to finish second.
+His lead in this tournament comes just weeks after he pushed Skeet Reese to within a pound of winning the Classic, in which Iaconelli surged back from 12th on the final day to finish second.

-"People tend to want to dwell on, 'It was 11 ounces, oh my God,'" he said of his Classic near-miss.
+"People tend to want to dwell on, 'It was 11 ounces, oh my god,'" he said of his Classic near-miss.
 "You know what?
 I'm fishing good right now.
 I'm not worried about it.
 Sometimes you're going to end up on that side of the line, sometimes you're going to end up on the other.
-That's fishing."
+That's fishing.